Oscilllator/quartz/content/20241207 Waveform generator booster stage.md

 ![[Pasted image 20241207214957.png]]

 So you can see that as predicted, decreasing the bandwidth of the booster stage as compared to the op amp stage is leading to instability.
-But according to the app note you would also expect that
+But according to the app note you would also expect that for the R32=1R case there would be some oscillation coming from Q1 and Q12 somehow.